-Glynwood staff will track total costs of production and work with Cornell Cooperative Extension to survey regional farmers about the cost and availability of locally sourced hay to feed in mid-summer.
-Glynwood and CCE will survey regional farmers for information about bale grazing in summer via random survey of known livestock grazers.
+Glynwood staff tracked total costs of production and worked with Cornell Cooperative Extension to compare production costs against the cost and availability of locally sourced hay to feed in mid-summer.

 Glynwood staff prepared the four acre demonstration area in May – June 2017.
 The fields were seeded in brown midrib sorghum, pearl millet and crimson clover when the soil temperature is 60 degrees (typically early June).
 A cool and wet spring kept us from completing field preparation and seeding until mid-June.
 The seeding rates were 35 lbs BMR Sorghum, 6 lbs pearl millet and 5 lbs crimson clover per acre.

 Glynwood staff and partners evaluated and commented on the labor needs and impact of pasture improvement treatments: compost application, fertilizer application, rotational grazing and use of the keyline plow.